ORMAPtools/ORMAP-python-tools/README.md

 Taxlot number -- This is not working yet.

+#### Debugging

+Currently the zoom tool is set up to redirect "print" output to a file C:\TEMP\zoom.txt and I normally run "tail -f zoom.out" in a bash shell to watch it as the tool executes. arcpy.AddMessage does not help because the messages are only visible when the tool completes, and since you don't have to Run the tool it will never generate a message log...

 ## Unit Tests

 There is a unit test in each python file.
 This means you can develop the code in that file independently, running it in a debugger and confirming it does what you expect before putting together all the pieces.